jbovet/EasyMySQL/README.md

 __A docker container to provide MySQL 5.6 databases on the fly.__

 This Dockerfile is used to provide MySQL 5.6  databases in a frictionless but flexible way.
-The requirement was to provide different MySQL based relational databases for computer science students for educational purposes (database/webtechnology lectures and labs).
+The requirement was bto provide different MySQL based relational databases for computer science students for educational purposes (database/webtechnology lectures and labs).
 Nevertheless, the approach can be used